eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-22_find-this-a-tiny-bit-amusing.md

 - - -

-This page is synchronized from the post: [Find this a tiny bit amusing... ](https://steemit.com/@justyy/find-this-a-tiny-bit-amusing)
+This page is synchronized from the post: ['Find this a tiny bit amusing... '](https://steemit.com/@justyy/find-this-a-tiny-bit-amusing)